mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

+:star: Try set the strange_things variable to something else on the command line, adding this to your ansible-playbook command: -e strange_things=somethingelse

+---

 :boom: Task 5: Finally you are going to use variable file naming and the fail module.
 Do this:
-* Load a variable file, using a task which runs after the eos_facts task.
+* Load a variable file, using ansible.builtin.include_vars in a task which runs after the eos_facts task.
-* Use the ansible.builtin.include_vars module to load your variable file.
 * Use the {{ ansible_net_system }} fact (it will be set to "eos") in the name of your vars file.
 * Set the following variable in your vars file: switch_sla: "premium"
 * Use the fail module and a when statement to check if switch_sla was set to anything but "premium"
 * Make up a suitable msg for the fail module.

 :exclamation: Get some clues of how to do this by reading here: [include_vars module examples](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/include_vars_module.html#examples) and also here [fail module examples](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/fail_module.html#examples)
-:exclamation: Please note that

 <details>
 <summary>:unlock: Show solution: Task 5</summary>